MicrosoftEdge/WebView2Feedback/specs/AreBrowserAcceleratorKeysEnabled.md

     ///  - Ctrl-A for Select All
     ///  - Ctrl-Z for Undo
     ///
+    ///
+    /// This setting has no effect on the `AcceleratorKeyPressed` event.
+The event
+    /// will be fired for all accelerator keys, whether they are enabled or not.
+    ///
     /// Those accelerator keys will always be enabled unless they are handled in the
     /// `AcceleratorKeyPressed` event.
+    ///
-    /// The default value for AreBrowserAcceleratorKeysEnabled is true.
+    /// The default value for AreBrowserAcceleratorKeysEnabled is TRUE.
   [propget] HRESULT AreBrowserAcceleratorKeysEnabled(
       [out, retval] BOOL* areBrowserAcceleratorKeysEnabled);